dominikaustralia/dominikaustralia.github.io/_posts/2025-03-16-changed-plans.md

+---
+layout: post
+categories: info
+support:
+# tags:
+---

+## Geänderte Pläne  \|  Changed plans
+Zuerst kommt das englische Original, unten findet sich die [deutsche Version](#deutsch).

+---
+**Long story short**: God has guided me to a (at least for me!) surprising decision to change my plans.

+---

-## Do you allow God to change your plans? – My unexpected adventure started.
+### Do you allow God to change your plans? – My unexpected adventure started.
 Life with God is fantastic and exciting, the greatest adventure possible!
 Through every high and low He is with me and has good plans for my life.
 He loves to surprise me.
 And he gifts me with so much that I can be thankful for – see my [last blogpost](https://dominikaustralia.github.io/info/2025/01/24/gifts-events-questions.html) ;).
 And there is much more to tell: I made friends with people from church, from my urban life group and in the shared flat.
 I had meaningful conversations and shared experiences like cooking together or going on day trips.
 Considering the "social setting" in particular, I can see how God has put me in the exact right spot to be a blessing to others and to be blessed and supported by them.
 There is also the other side: sometimes I don't see or understand what God wants to do in my life next.
 Some plans of mine don't work out as I hope, and some paths that I would like to go prove closed.
 For example: my search for a job hasn't been sucessful yet.
 Even though I was full of faith that God had already prepared a job for me, it remains open _when_ this will be... ;).
 My goal to get first hand experience in practical aspects of leadership from inspiring church leaders through volunteering didn't happen.